Why is Sir Thomas Abney Primary School included in these proposed changes?

 Why doesn’t Holmleigh Primary School close and the children move to join Sir Thomas Abney Primary School?

-Sir Thomas Abney Primary School’s accumulated deficit (more than £400,000 in April 2024) would be written off by the Council in the event of closure, removing the financial burden from the continuing and enlarged Holmleigh Primary School.
+Sir Thomas Abney Primary School’s accumulated deficit (projected to be £800,000 in April 2025) would be written off by the Council in the event of closure, removing the financial burden from the continuing and enlarged Holmleigh Primary School.
 Holmleigh Primary School would therefore be in a better position to maintain quality education, as well as manage the costs of a larger site, given the additional revenue that would result from having an increased pupil roll.

-Why doesn’t the Council decide to close both Sir Thomas Abney Primary School and Holmleigh Primary School and create a new school, instead of closing just one?
+Why doesn’t the Council decide to close both Sir Thomas Abney Primary School and Holmleigh Primary School and create a new school, instead of closing Sir Thomas Abney?

 The Council does not consider an amalgamation with the creation of a new school is a necessary or appropriate option.
 A new school is not required in the area, as the number of children is falling and there is no projected increase in demand for local places.
 What is required is consideration of the need to close Sir Thomas Abney Primary School as the council is no longer able to maintain this school.
 There is also the need to consider the enlargement and therefore the relocation of nearby Holmleigh Primary School, in order to accommodate the displaced pupils from Sir Thomas Abney Primary School.
 This is what the statutory guidance refers to as an amalgamation (merger) that is primarily focussed on bringing together the two student bodies as one school on a single school site.